rd273001/Distance-Calculator-Google-Maps/README.md

 ## Overview

 Google Maps Distance Calculator is a web application that allows users to calculate the distance between an origin and a destination with multiple stops in between.
-The app uses Google Maps API to display the route and calculate the distance.
+The app uses Google Maps APIs to display the route and calculate the distance.

 ## Features